towolf/towolf.github.com/docs/PsychCal/CalibrateMonSpd.markdown

     LoadIdentityClut also calls special functions in [Screen](/docs/Screen) that try to workaround or fix other hardware interference.
-E.g., in addition to cluts messing with pixel passthrough, there is also display dithering on any digital video output, and some new pre\- and post\-gamma corrections in latest generation hardware \-\- [Screen](/docs/Screen) can fix this for some cards on some operating systems, but only when used through LoadIdentityClut.
+E.g., in addition to cluts messing with pixel passthrough, there is also display dithering on any digital video output, and some new pre- and post-gamma corrections in latest generation hardware -- [Screen](/docs/Screen) can fix this for some cards on some operating systems, but only when used through LoadIdentityClut.